Live Performance Under Hypnosis: Breakfast

 Space and seating are limited and will be available on a first-come, first-serve basis.

 For over 40 years, Matt Mullican has engaged art making and performance in an attempt to articulate the complexities of existence and the human condition.

-On the occasion of his current exhibition, Sunday, August 9, 1908, on view at Peter Freeman, Inc. until 15 April, Mullican will perform under hypnosis.
+On the occasion of his current exhibition, Sunday, August 9, 1908, on view at Peter Freeman, Inc. until 15 April, Mullican performed under hypnosis.